 - Share your knowledge and action with others.
 Don’t shame people, instead listen, explain, and encourage.
 Listen to people’s barriers (for not doing something), explain why it matters, courage people to do what’s manageable for them, and be helpful where you can.

 - Support good journalism.
-Journalists are breaking down complex climate topics into digestable pieces.
+Journalists are breaking down complex climate topics into digestible pieces.
 They are reporting on the institutional inertia and political gridlock.
 They are holding big public and private sector players accountable.
 Pay them for this important work.

 - Attend an event.
 They can be big or small (from a climate strike, to a public hearing on a new state recycling regulation, or a community meetings to add more buses to your neighborhood.)

-- Encourage institutional improvements.
+- Demand institutional improvements.
 Start with somewhere you have a personal connection with: your workplace, school, apartment building.
 Can we start a compost bin?
 Can we organize a clothing swap or book exchange?
 Can we carpool more?

 - Organize.
 Polly Barks is my go-to educator and advocate for ideas on activating your community.
 You can follow her here and here.
 And here’s an interview with Polly.